 “Herbs and spices are also potent antioxidants,” says Bloxsom “Many of them have been used for their anti-inflammatory benefits for centuries in cultures around the world, and science is starting to back up what folklore has long suggested.”
 Ginger, revered as a healing ingredient for ages, has been proven to have anti-inflammatory properties.
 Turmeric is believed to be as effective as hydrocortisone in fighting inflammation, thanks to its magic compound curcumin.
 And scientific evidence also supports garlic’s positive effects on inflammation and immune response.

 Here are some amazing herbs and spices to transform your diet and your meals—they boost the flavor of any dish naturally.
 No excess sodium here!

 When mom told you to eat your veggies, she was on to something—and the greener the better.
 So rich in antioxidants, including vitamin E, which can protect the body from inflammatory cytokines, dark leafy greens and cruciferous vegetables also boast high concentrations of vitamins, minerals, and phytochemicals.
-Here are some anti-inflammatory superfood veggies that never, ever get old.
+Here are some natural anti-inflammatory superfood veggies that never, ever get old.